Add page objects to AI spiders#

 Similarly to scrapy.http.TextResponse, AnyResponse gives you methods to easily run XPath or CSS selectors to get specific data.

-If you inspect the HTML code of the star rating in book webpages, you will notice that it starts with something like:
+• If you inspect the HTML code of the star rating in book webpages, you will notice that it starts with something like:

 <p class="star-rating Three">

-Deploy and run your code on Scrapy Cloud#
+Deploy to Scrapy Cloud#

 1. Install the latest version of shub, the Scrapy Cloud command-line application: